Building CommunIcation

 Realism

-This is another story that’s quite far from reality.
+This is another story that’s very far from reality.
 The idea of a “brain in a vat” is quite old, and remains popular today through The Matrices and other BCI – fi.
 Brains couldn’t survive in vats, let alone interact as they do in this story.
 We also don’t have space travel like portrayed here.

 Hope